n8ur/timebot/README.md

 # timebot.febo.com

 This is **timebot**, a RAG-assisted expert system created for time and frequency applications, but the code should be usable for other knowledgebases with only minor changes.

 ## Description

 **timebot** consists of several Python programs that ingest (a) Mailman v2 mailing list archive files in HTML format; (b) PDF files; and (c) web sites into two databases: chromadb for similarity searches, and whoosh for full-text indexing.

 A RAG server allows queries into these databases.

 A chat server (built using the streamlit framework) accepts user queries, retrieves relevant documents from the databases, and forwards the query and context to an external LLM.

-### Installation
-I need to document this more fully, but the software was built in a Debian 12 LXC (container) on a Proxmox host.
+### Installation I need to document this more fully, but the software was
+built in a Debian 12 LXC (container) on a Proxmox host.
 The host has a GPU and the Nvidia CUDA drivers are installed in the LXC to support the vector database embedding model.
 Apart from that, the hardware requirements are relatively modest -- a couple of cores and about 8GB of RAM are sufficient.
 Disk space depends on the size of the knowledge base and the number of duplicate data copies you keep around.

-The code is installed in /usr/local/lib/timebot and the knowledgebase and input documents are in /var lib/timebot.
+The code is installed in /usr/local/lib/timebot and the knowledge base and input documents are in /var/lib/timebot.
 The applications run from /usr/local/bin/, the configuration files are in /etc/timebot, and the systemd unit files are in /etc/systemd/system.
 In my system, those files are all symlinks from the files stored under /usr/local/lib/timebot.

+Virtually all configuration (directories, model names, parameters, etc.) are set in /etc/timebot/config and API keys, passwords, and other sensitive information are set in /etc/timebot/secrets.
+My goal is that you will be able to customize a system by modifying only these files, and the /usr/lib/timebot/lib/share/config.py file.
+I'm not quite there yet, though.

 There are a number of Python modules installed using PIP3 as root.
 I know that's horrible and evil and stuff but I couldn't figure out how to make this all work using venv the way you're supposed to.

 Still to be added is a requirements.txt file showing the PIP dependencies.
 Many of the packages have had major upgrades since I started development and I need to carefully go through the update process to get those installed without breaking everything.

-Apart from all that, you should need to only change "timebot" to your preferred name throughout the files and you should be ready to start ingesting your knowledge base.
+Apart from all that, you should need to only change "timebot" to your preferred name throughout the files and make any customizations in the config files, and you should be ready to start ingesting your knowledge base.
 There are currently ingest programs to work with HTML formatted Mailman v2 archive files, PDF files (using Google Cloud Vision API to do OCR), and HTML-only files from web sites.

-You'll need to insert appropriate API keys, etc., in /etc/timebot/secrets.

-## Author
-John Ackermann N8UR  -- jra at febo dot com
+## Author John Ackermann N8UR  -- jra at febo dot com

 ## Version History
 * 0.1